Abhiram-Siriki45/Awesome-SRE/README.md

 ## Contributing

-Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
+Please Take a look at the [contribution guidelines](CONTRIBUTING.md) first.
 Contributions are always welcome!

 ## Contents